CybersecurityAutomationWorkshop/caw2022/index.md

 with their peers
 and have more confidence
 cybersecurity automation
-is in a better state.
+is in a better state
+because of effort put into the Workshop.

 The objective is demonstrating working interoperating systems contributing to cybersecurity automation,